datalab-dev/covid_worksite_exposure/README.md

 The workflow to assemble this web map required several steps.

 ## Scrape the data
-The [the UC Davis Potential Worksite Exposure Reporting (AB 685)](https://campusready.ucdavis.edu/potential-exposure) data is publically available on thieir website, presented as a table with ten rows per page with data for the last 14 days.
+The [the UC Davis Potential Worksite Exposure Reporting (AB 685)](https://campusready.ucdavis.edu/potential-exposure) data is publically available on their website, presented as a table with ten rows per page with data for the last 14 days.
 Each day, data expires and is no longer available.
 To scrape this data, we needed to read the webpage to assess the number of pages on any given day, build the URL for each page of data, and then scrape the table from each URL.
 The data scraped from each page is then added to a .csv file that contains data we scraped on previous days.
 Having more than 14 days's worth of data allows us to better understand spatial patterns in the data.

 **Possible later upgrade:** We would like to scrape data from before our start date in mid August 2021 from the Internet Archive.